Danziger/CarND-T1-P4-Advanced-Lane-Lines-Detection/WRITEUP.md

 The output of the 4th step looks like this:

-![Road Binary][image3]
+![Binary Road][image3]

 Detailed examples of each step with a wide range of images can be found in [`src/notebooks/Image Preprocessing and Perspective Transformations.ipynb`](src/notebooks/Image%20Preprocessing%20and%20Perspective%20Transformations.ipynb), where multiple options for each step have been considered, tested and calibrated until the result explained above was obtained.

-It's worth mentioning that due to time constraints, some options were considered but not tested enough to be able to achieve good results with them, so they were discarded not used in the final pipeline, even though they could probably help improve the current implementation, which is quite noisy.
+It's worth mentioning that due to time constraints, some options were considered but not tested enough to be able to achieve good results with them, so they were discarded and not used in the final pipeline, even though they could probably help improve the current implementation, which is quite noisy.
 Some of these features are :

 - Histogram equalization (code removed).
 - Contrast augmentation (`src/helpers/imageProcessing.py:34 - 42`, used in the 2nd section of the Notebook).